top of page

 Man performs wheelie on red motorcycle in urban street, wearing striped shirt; background shows blurred buildings and warm lighting.

-Just like Makola, Jamestown stands as a historic and cultural powerhouse in the heart of the city and an essential stop for Speed.
-In addition to exploring the historic streets and soaking in the raw energy of old Accra, Speed could engage with Jamestown’s fearless daredevils, experiencing their vibrant biking culture in a controlled, safe way that keeps him out of harms way but still captures the thrill.
-Both the Jamestown and Nima bikers boast huge followings who share the same vibrant and rowdy spirit that perfectly aligns with Speed’s streams, making the collaboration seamless.
+Like Makola, Jamestown is historic and cultural powerhouse in the heart of the city.
+In addition to exploring the historic streets of old Accra, Speed could engage with Jamestown’s fearless daredevils, and experience their vibrant biking culture in a controlled, safe way that still captures the thrill.
+Both the Jamestown and Nima bikers boast huge followings who share the same rowdy spirit that aligns with Speed’s brand, making the collaboration a no-brainer.
 The additional appeal of revving motors in Nima becomes indisputable when you throw in the King of Nima Boys: Shatta Wale.
 Imagine the utter scatter and excitement when the King summons his spirited nation to hype Speed up - it will be a true explosion of pure viral madness.

 Race Abdul-Rasheed Saminu